 - ½ cup olive oil extra virgin

-- 1 bunch parsley de-stemmed, if preferred
+- 1 bunch parsley de-stemmed

 Instructions